-- General requirements for labeling

-- Exemptions from general requirements for labeling

-- Containers to be labeled

-- Hampers to be labeled

-- Nutrition information panels

-- False or Misleading statements, etc.

-- Date-marking

-- Removal, etc., of date-marking prohibitions

-- Claims as to presence of vitamins and minerals

-- Misleading statements in advertisements

-- Imported food to be registered

-- Food additives

-- Incidental constituents in food

-- Mineral hydrocarbons

-- Containers for food

-- Irradiated food
+- General requirements for labeling (regulation no. 5) - Exemptions from general requirements for labeling/regulation 5 (regulation no.6) - Containers to be labeled (regulation no. 7) - Hampers to be labeled (regulation no. 8) - 8a Nutrition information panels (regulation no. 8a) - 9 Prohibition on false or misleading statements, etc., on labels (regulation no. 9) - 9a Exceptions from prohibitions on claims on labels (regulation no. 9a) - 9b Limitations on making particular statements or claims on labels (regulation no. 9b) - Date-marking (Regulation no. 10) - Removal, etc., of date-marking prohibited (regulation no. 10a) - Claims as to presence of vitamins and minerals (regulation no. 11) - Misleading statements in advertisements (regulation no.12) - Imported food to be registered (regulation no. 14) - Food additives (regulations nos.15 to 28) - Incidental constituents in food (regulations nos.
+29 to 35) - Mineral hydrocarbons (regulation no. 36) - Containers for food (regulation no. 37) - Irradiated food (regulation no. 38)